What to ask an interior designer before hiring

 1. What is your education/background in interior design?

-If you want to design your home just the way you imagined, you want someone who is experienced and knowledgeable in the field.
-You wouldn’t visit a doctor who didn’t have a medical degree, or send your children to a school with uneducated teachers.
-The same goes for your interior designers.
-While most states don’t require interior designers to have a specific degree related to interior design, it’s still important that you make sure they have an education from an accredited design school.
+To design your home the way you’ve always imagined, you’ll need someone who is experienced and knowledgeable in the field.
+Hopefully speaking, you would never visit a doctor who has no medical degree.
+The same goes for your interior designers!
+One thing to keep in mind is that most states don’t require interior designers to have a specific degree related to interior design.
+However, it’s still important that you make sure they have an education from an accredited design school.

 2. What experience do you have in designing rooms in my preferred style/budget?